 How have past PGA Championship winners fared the weekend before?

-Defending PGA Champion Justin Thomas will enter the 100th PGA Championship at Bellerive coming off of a win at the WGC-Bridgestone Invitational, where he won by four strokes.
-But what does history say about the importance of momentum in the week before the PGA Championship?
+Defending PGA Champion Justin Thomas entered the 100th PGA Championship at Bellerive coming off of a win at the WGC-Bridgestone Invitational.
+He then tied for sixth at the PGA Championship.

 We recently broke down how success at The Open Championship does (or doesn’t) translate to PGA Championship success.

 -First, an important note: Of the past 39 PGA champions (dating back to 1980), 14 of them sat out the week before the festivities.
 That leaves us with 25 winners to study.

 -Since 1980, TWO of those 23 have won the tournament preceding the PGA Championship.
 They are: Tiger Woods (2007, WGC-Bridgestone Invitational) and Rory McIlroy (2014, WGC-Bridgestone Invitational).

 -On the flip side, THREE players have failed to make the cut in their tournament leading into the PGA Championship.
 Those guys are: Bob Tway (1986 Western Open), John Daly (1991 Buick Open) and Davis Love III (1997 Buick Open).

 What a difference a week makes for all of these guys, but especially Tway.
 From not making the Western Open cut to this at the PGA Championship: